Tour highlights:

 The Museuminsel dominates the centre of Berlin.
 It is a complex of five museums, and one of the greatest museums in Europe.
 Since reunification its prestige has been much enhanced and it was declared a UNESCO site in 1999.
 Adjacent is the colossal Berlin Cathedral built in the late 19th century.
 We return to the hotel after lunch for Nicholas to give a talk “ Alchemy and the European Quest for Porcelain” in anticipation of tomorrow’s visit to the Royal Porcelain factory.

 In the evening we go to the Berlin Television Tower.
 Built by the Communist regime it towered, prior to reunification, over the divided city as a symbol of Soviet dominance.
-Here we shall have dinner in the revolving restaurant sphere 1200 feet above the city
+Here we shall have dinner in the revolving restaurant sphere 1200 feet above the city.

-Day 4: Palace and Porcelain.
+Day 4: Architecture, Art and Porcelain.

 Day 6: Departure.